pmalacho-mit/sweater-vest-suede/src/routes/docs/config/README.md

 # Configuration

-Sweater vests test all run in the same "group" by default.
+Sweater vests test all run in the same _group_ by default.

 [](<./none/+page.svelte?apply=recipe(path)>)

-Tests in the "same" group will be rendered within the same [grid-view](https://dockview.dev/docs/other/gridview/overview) and all run in parallel.
+Tests in the same group will be rendered within the same [grid-view](https://dockview.dev/docs/other/gridview/overview) and run in parallel.

 However, the `<Sweater>` component can also be used to configure and group similar tests.